Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 30 km

-The morning you may like a sleep-in before wandering around the small town that is the trading hub of the Bumthang Valley.
-In the afternoon we have a leisurely ride and a chance to visit some of the many dzongs and Goembas that are scattered around the valley.
+The morning you may like a sleep-in before wandering around this small town that is the trading hub of the Bumthang Valley.
+In the afternoon a leisurely ride gives you the option to visit some of the many dzongs and Goembas that are scattered around the valley.

 Meals: Breakfast, Lunch, Dinner